-The Minority Construction Council (MCC) was formed in 2002, as a Hartford area group of small minority contractors.
+The Minority Construction Council (MCC) was formed in 2002, as a Hartford based group of small minority contractors that were positioned to provide support and help identify resources that would assist in growing the firms.
 Our initial years of success within the Hartford region motivated the increase of outreach efforts to state-wide minority contractors.
 These efforts influenced the Council to change its name from the Greater Hartford Minority Construction Council (GHMCC) to The Minority Construction Council (MCC).

 Since 2007, The Minority Construction Council has matured into a non-profit organization with over 160 members throughout the State of Connecticut.
-The Council strives to offer the minority construction community opportunities throughout the Greater Hartford Area and statewide provide quality training and development tools for its members.
+The MCC strives to offer minority contractors opportunities as well as provide quality training and development tools statewide for its members.

-The mission of the Minority Construction Council, Inc. is to create and support opportunities for ethnic minority construction firms in the State of Connecticut.
-The MCC also supports Stakeholders in their efforts to source with minority Construction contractors.
-To sustain this mission, our focus relies on the ability to advocate, develop and assist in building relationships between our members and owners, public, private, and regulators in the construction industry.
+The mission of the Minority Construction Council is to advocate, support, and create development opportunities for minority contractors throughout the State of Connecticut.
+We also believe in supporting our Corporate Members in their efforts to source with minority construction contractors.
+Our other focus is to build relationships between our MBE Members, Corporate Members and partners in the public and private construction industries.